luslab/oz-bulk-rnaseq/README.md

 * The forward read will usually be filename_1 and backward read is filename_2

 ### Quality Scores
+* The first bioinformatic step is quality control.
+Use `fastqc` - see help page by typing `fastqc -h`
 * Base calling = deduce the nucleotide letter code sequence from the fluorescence signal edited when incorporated into the sequence read.
 Imperfect.
 * Phred score, Q = proportional to probability that a base call is incorrect.
 10 = 1 in 10 bases are wrong (90% accuracy); 20 = 1 in 100 bases are wrong (99% accuracy).
 Higher Phred = higher quality
 * Sanger also have a quality score